qmk/qmk_firmware/docs/faq_build.md

 From here, you will need to know what type of controller the board is using.
 You may see it listed in the Device Manager as `ATmega32U4` device (which is an AVR board), or an `STM32` device (Which is an ARM board).
 For AVR boards, use `libusb-win32` for the driver.
 For ARM boards, use the `WinUSB` driver.
 Once the correct driver type has been selected, click on the `Replace Driver` button, unplug your board, plug it back in, and reset it again.

+See [Bootloader Driver Installation with Zadig](driver_installation_zadig.md) for more detailed information.

 ## WINAVR is Obsolete
 It is no longer recommended and may cause some problem.